pydata/xarray/xarray/datatree_/README.md

 You can create a `DataTree` object in 3 ways:
 1) Load from a netCDF file (or Zarr store) that has groups via `open_datatree()`.
 2) Using the init method of `DataTree`, which creates an individual node.
-  You can then specify the nodes' relationships to one other, either by setting `.parent` and `.chlldren` attributes, or through `__get/setitem__` access, e.g. `dt['path/to/node'] = DataTree()`.
+  You can then specify the nodes' relationships to one other, either by setting `.parent` and `.children` attributes, or through `__get/setitem__` access, e.g. `dt['path/to/node'] = DataTree()`.
 3) Create a tree from a dictionary of paths to datasets using `DataTree.from_dict()`.